mdn/content/files/en-us/web/http/headers/content-security-policy/report-to/index.md

 The `Content-Security-Policy` **`report-to`** directive indicates the name of the endpoint that the browser should use for reporting CSP violations.

-If a CSP violation occurs, a report is generated that contains a serialized version of {{domxref("CSPViolationReportBody")}}, and this is sent to the URL that corresponds with the endpoint name using the generic mechanisms defined in the [Reporting API)](/en-US/docs/Web/API/Reporting_API).
+If a CSP violation occurs, a report is generated that contains a serialized version of {{domxref("CSPViolationReportBody")}}.
+This report is sent to the URL that corresponds to the endpoint name, using the generic mechanisms defined in the [Reporting API](/en-US/docs/Web/API/Reporting_API).

 The server must separately provide the mapping between endpoint names and their corresponding URLs in the {{HTTPHeader("Reporting-Endpoints")}} HTTP response header.